 Lane P. Shetterly, Chair

-The Oregon Law Commission, established in 1997, is the state’s official law reform body.
+Established in 1997, the Oregon Law Commission, is the state’s official law reform body.
 The commission and its work groups help to reform, correct, and revise Oregon law based on suggestions for revision and its own review of Oregon’s laws.

 The commission submits a biennial report to the Legislative Assembly.
 Pursuant to ORS 173

 .335, the Office of the Legislative Counsel assists the commission.